KevinPiao117/solink_assessment/README.md

 ```

 ### 5. run the lambda function
-running the lambda function directly
+running the lambda function directly with typescript
 ```
 npx ts-node src/solcastLambda.ts
 ```
+note: running locally will not repeat the process every 60 minute